 Director Rosario represents: most of Oakland, Piedmont, Canyon, Moraga, Orinda, Orinda Village, Rheem Valley, Lafayette, Rossmoor, and part of Walnut Creek.

 Parks in his ward include the communities of Lafayette, Moraga, most of Oakland, Orinda, Orinda Village, Piedmont Canyon, Rheem Valley, Rossmoor and a portion of Walnut Creek.

 Term expires end of 2022

-Mr. Waespi was elected to the Board of Directors in November 2014.
+Dennis Waespi was elected to the Board of Directors in November 2014.
 He worked at the East Bay Regional Park District in a variety of positions for 36 years, beginning in 1974.
-Mr. Waespi served on the Castro Valley sanitary District Board of Directors from 1999 to 2011 and on the Hayward Area Recreation and Park District Board of Directors from 2008 to 2014.
+Director Waespi served on the Castro Valley Sanitary District Board of Directors from 1999 to 2011 and on the Hayward Area Recreation and Park District Board of Directors from 2008 to 2014.
 He also served on the Board of Directors of the Alameda County Waste Management Authority, the Alameda County Source Reduction and Recycling, and the Alameda County Parks, Recreation, and Historical Commission.

 Director Waespi represents Castro Valley, most of Hayward, Union City, and a portion of Fremont.